-Generally, "shipping service" refers to a particular service offered by a shipping carrier.
+Generally, a "shipping service" refers to a particular shipping service option offered by a shipping carrier.
 An example of a shipping carrier is the U.S. Postal Service.
-It offers a service called Priority Mail.
+An example of one of its shipping service options is called Priority Mail.

-The eBay API has an enumerated type that defines many of the shipping services offered by shipping carriers with whom eBay has a relationship.
+The Trading API has an enumerated type that defines many of the shipping service options offered by shipping carriers with whom eBay has a relationship.
 For example, there is an enumeration value named

 USPSPriority, which corresponds to the previously mentioned Priority Mail service.